dieterdemeyer/puppet-hipchat/README.md

 Installation & Usage
 --------------------

+1. Install the `hipchat` gem on your Puppet master

+        $ sudo gem install hipchat

-1. Install puppet-hipchat as a module in your Puppet master's module path.
+2. Install puppet-hipchat as a module in your Puppet master's module path.

-2. Create a HipChat API key [here](https://www.hipchat.com/groups/api) with a type of Admin.
+3. Create a HipChat API key [here](https://www.hipchat.com/groups/api) with a type of Admin.
 Record the API key that is generated.

-3. Update the `hipchat_api_token` and `hipchat_room` variables in the `hipchat.yaml` file with
+4. Update the `hipchat_api_token` and `hipchat_room` variables in the `hipchat.yaml` file with
     your hipchat connection details and copy the file to `/etc/puppet/` or for puppet enterpise '/etc/puppetlabs/puppet'.
     An option to notify  users in the room `hipchat_notify` defaults to `0`.
 The `hipchat_statuses` should be an array of statuses to send notifications for and defaults to `'failed'`.
 Specify `'all'` to receive notifications from all Puppet runs.
 An example file is included.

-4. Enable pluginsync and reports on your master and clients in `puppet.conf`
+5. Enable pluginsync and reports on your master and clients in `puppet.conf`

         [master]
           report = true